-(7) Nuisances.
+(9)(6) Nuisances.

-- (a) Odor/Dust Containment.
+(a) Odor/Dust Containment.
 Operations shall be conducted in such a manner that odors and dust to do not constitute a nuisance or hazard to public health, safety, welfare and the environment.
 All Operations shall use the best available technologies to control odor and dust.
+If deemed necessary and reasonable, the City may require additional mitigation standards efforts at any point during Operations.

-If deemed necessary and reasonable, the City may require additional mitigation standards at any point during Operations. - (b) Noise Impacts. - (i) At a minimum, sound emission levels shall not exceed COGCC standards. - (ii) Operators may be required to provide for additional noise mitigation based on the following site specific characteristics: - a.
+- (b) Noise Impacts.
+Operations shall be conducted in such a manner that noise does not constitute a nuisance or hazard to public health, safety, welfare and the environment.
+All Operations shall use the best available technologies to control noise.
+If deemed necessary and reasonable, the City may require additional mitigation efforts at any point during Operations. - (i) At a minimum, sound emission levels shall not exceed COGCC standards. - (ii) Operators may be required to provide for additional noise mitigation based on the following site specific characteristics: - a.
 Nature and proximity of adjacent development (design, location, use); - b.
 Prevailing weather patterns, including wind directions; - c.
 Type and intensity of the noise emitted; and - d.
-Vegetative cover on or adjacent to the site or topography. - (iii) Based on the foregoing, one or more of the following additional noise abatement measures may be required: - Acoustically insulated housing or covers enclosing any motor or engine;

-- b.
-Screening of the Oil and Gas Well Site or specific noise-emitting equipment by a wall or landscaping; - Solid wall of acoustically insulating material surrounding all or part of the Operation, such as hay bales; - A noise management plan specifying the hours of maximum noise and the type, frequency and level of noise emitted; - e.
+Vegetative cover on or adjacent to the site or topography. - (iii) Based on the foregoing, one or more of the following additional noise abatement measures may be required: - a.
+Acoustically insulated housing or covers enclosing any motor or engine; - b.
+Screening of the Oil and Gas Well Site or specific noiseemitting equipment by a wall or landscaping; - c.
+Solid wall of acoustically insulating material surrounding all or part of the Operation, such as hay bales; - d.
+A noise management plan specifying the hours of maximum noise and the type, frequency and level of noise emitted; - e.
 Use of electric-powered motors and pumping systems; and - f.
 Construction of buildings or other enclosures where Operations create noise and visual impacts that cannot otherwise be mitigated due to proximity, density or intensity of adjacent land use.

-(8) Traffic.
+(10)(7) Traffic.